-When the spine and posture are viewed from the side, the ear, shoulder, hip, knee and ankle should all be in alignment.
-To enable movement and absorption of forces whilst maintaining these positions in upright posture, the spine has natural side curves.
+When the spine and overall posture are viewed from the side, the ear, shoulder, hip, knee and ankle should all be in alignment.
+To enable optimal movement and absorption of forces whilst maintaining these positions in upright posture, the spine has a natural curvature, when viewed from the sides.
 In the neck (cervical spine) and lower back (lumbar spine) these curves are known as Lordosis, whilst in the mid-back (thoracic spine) the curve is called a Kyphosis.
-When these curves are increased the term “Hyper” is added to the start of them.
+When these curves are increased beyond the average, the term “Hyper” is added to the start of them.

-The thoracic kyphosis should normally be measured with an angle of less than 40°.
-When the kyphosis is greater than 45°, the term hyperkyphosis is used and it results in the spine appearing more rounded than it should normally be.
+Thoracic kyphosis should normally be measured with an angle of less than 40°.
+When the kyphosis is greater than 45°, we describe the condition as Hyperkyphosis.
+Individuals with Hyperkyphosis appear to have a “rounded” or “hunchback” posture.

 With gravity compressing us down hard at 9.8ms², our muscles have to work constantly to support our upright posture.
 When muscles are weak, it harder to resist this force and we tend to round our shoulders and jut our chin forward.

-The causes of hyperkyphosis are quite varied and depend on the time in life that they develop.
-They can be due to either postural factors, which means simply “poor posture” or they can be due to structural factors which involve an alteration to the shape of the thoracic vertebra causing them to become more wedged.
+The causes of Hyperkyphosis are highly variable and depend on the time in life that they develop.
+They can be due either to postural factors, which means simply “poor posture” or they can be due to structural factors which involve an alteration to the shape of the thoracic vertebra causing them to become more wedged.